The Channel Partner you Assume to Be Generating the Most Volume Is Not Always the One Producing the Most Profit

-However, given the growing dependence (and investment) in the channel, creating scorecards spearheads the focus to be more on the profitability of each partner and less on data that is merely scratching the surface (e.g., sales revenue, partner revenue trends).
+However, creating scorecards focus more on the profitability of each partner and less on the data.

-The false narrative—where “big partners” reap the most attention from their manufacturer—can lead to an erroneous distribution of resources and investments that ultimately affect a company’s bottom line.
+The false narrative can lead to an erroneous distribution of resources and investments that ultimately affect a company’s bottom line.

-In actuality, many times, the smaller partners or “players” produce the most profit for the manufacturer, even if their revenue does not overtly support their significance.
+In actuality, many times, the smaller partners or “players” produce the most profit for the manufacturer.
+This is true even if these smaller partners’ revenue does not overtly support their significance.